 - government officials from the Eastern Partnership region,

 - experts in apprenticeship and work-based learning, and

 labour, employment and business development agencies from the Union for the Mediterranean,

 creating a collaborative vision for the future of skills development.

 The voices emerging from these ideathons (see 'Highlights' below) contribute to piecing together the puzzle of how education and training can innovate to help make the green and digital transition a reality.
 The European Young Ambassadors who attended the first ideathon, have shared their thoughts on how countries are helping them develop their skills.
 Hear what they have to say: Young people talk skills – #MySkills4You

 While the future is full of challenges and uncertainties, it is also full of opportunities.

-We are dedicated to developing skills for the future in a lifelong learning context, and will continue working with its partners to drive forward the changes needed to achieve a more sustainable and resource-efficient future.
+We are dedicated to developing skills for the future in a lifelong learning context, and will continue working with our partners to drive forward the changes needed to achieve a more sustainable and resource-efficient future.
 We will also continue monitoring the developments of policies and pratices in the area of green skills and digital skills and learning.